GoogleChrome/web.dev/src/site/content/en/payments/native-payment-apps-overview/index.md

 * Any payment method, such as cryptocurrency, bank transfers adn more, can be integrated.
 Payment apps on Android devices can even integrate methods that require access to the hardware chip on the device.

+{% Aside %}
-To understand how merchants integrate with payment apps, check out [Life of a payment transaction](https://docs.google.com/document/d/1iRihdGtJKNSxFgvgKdHx2llI5O3NG4DL6-OGndSTnD0/edit#heading=h.7qj1cmapoeqf).
+To understand how merchants integrate with payment apps, check out [Life of a payment transaction](/life-of-a-payment-transaction/).

+{% endAside%}

 It takes four steps to implement Web Payments in an Android native payment app: